 For the 4th of July in Orlando, few places match the tradition of Winter Park.
-The city’s 31st Annual 4th of July Celebration spreads across Central Park and the West Meadow on July 4, 2026, from 8:30 to 11 a.m. — free and open to the public.
-Bring blankets and lawn chairs, wear your red, white, and blue, and plan to stay for the Watermelon 5k and free Morse Museum admission that extends the morning well past noon.
+The city’s 31st Annual 4th of July Celebration takes place at Central Park Main Stage on Thursday evening, July 3, 2026, from 6:00 to 9:00 p.m. — free and open to the public.
+Bring blankets and lawn chairs, wear your red, white, and blue.
+The following morning, July 4th, the Watermelon 5K races down Park Avenue and the Morse Museum opens for free all weekend.

 31st Annual 4th of July Celebration

-The program opens at the main stage with remarks from the Mayor and the National Anthem, followed by a live set from School of Rock® Winter Park.
-The celebration’s centerpiece is a patriotic performance by the Bach Festival Choir and Brass Ensemble led by Dr. John Sinclair.
-The Kids Zone in the West Meadow runs concurrently, with carnival midway games, bounce slides, face painters, and Kona Ice®, hosted by the Parks & Recreation Department.
-Winter Park Electric sponsors free mini pies, cookies, and water while supplies last.
+The festivities begin at 6:00 p.m. on the main stage with opening remarks from Mayor Sheila DeCiccio and the National Anthem, followed by music from the Bach Festival Choir and Brass Ensemble led by Dr. John Sinclair.
+The Kids Zone in the West Meadow runs concurrently throughout the evening, with carnival midway games, bounce slides, face painters, and Kona Ice®, hosted by the Parks & Recreation Department.
+Winter Park Electric sponsors free individual mini pies and water while supplies last.

-The annual bicycle parade steps off at 9:30 a.m.
-Kids can bring pre-decorated bikes or decorate them on-site at the corner of Park Avenue and Morse Boulevard before the parade begins.
+The annual children’s bicycle parade steps off at 6:30 p.m.
+Kids can bring pre-decorated bikes or decorate them at the corner of Park Avenue and Morse Boulevard before the parade begins.
+In honor of America’s 250th birthday, military veterans are invited to march behind the children to the main stage for the patriotic tribute.

 Morse Museum and History Museum

 The Charles Hosmer Morse Museum of American Art offers free admission the full Independence Day weekend — July 3 and 4 from 9:30 a.m. to 4:00 p.m., and July 5 from 1:00 p.m. to 4:00 p.m.
-Live music plays inside the museum from 1 to 4 p.m. on July 4.
+Live music plays inside the galleries on July 3 and July 4.
+The 2026 celebration spotlights historic items associated with Paul Revere, Babe Ruth, and Lou Gehrig.
 Confirm current hours at morsemuseum.org/calendar before visiting.

 AdventHealth July 4th Watermelon 5k

-The AdventHealth July 4th Watermelon 5k starts at 7:30 a.m. at 251 Park Avenue South — before the main celebration kicks off, making it easy to run the race and then head into Central Park.
+The AdventHealth July 4th Watermelon 5k starts at 7:30 a.m. on Saturday, July 4, at 251 Park Avenue South.
+After the race, head to the Morse Museum for free admission or enjoy the Central Park grounds before the afternoon’s broader July 4th celebrations around the region.
 Registration is $35 through May 11, $40 through June 22, $45 through July 3, and $50 on race day ($10 off for ages 17 and under and 65+).
 A watermelon eating contest follows at 8:40 a.m. and the free kids run begins at 8:45 a.m.
 Register early at trackshack.com.

 Winter Park fireworks